WWE News: Becky Lynch Reveals Why She’s Not On ‘Total Divas’ And Why She Won’t Date WWE Superstars

 Becky Lynch is a 16-year veteran of professional wrestling and one of the most popular WWE superstars.
-Becky Lynch was the first ever WWE SmackDown Women’s champion, and in less than two weeks, she squares off against Charlotte Flair and Carmella at SummerSlam in a triple threat match and will try to regain the title.
+Becky Lynch was the first-ever WWE SmackDown Women’s champion, and in less than two weeks, she squares off against Charlotte Flair and Carmella at SummerSlam in a triple threat match and will try to regain the title.
 Recently, Becky Lynch was a guest on The Jim Ross Report, and she spoke about why she isn’t on the hit show Total Divas and why she won’t date a WWE superstar.

 While she clearly has a lot of fun in the ring, professional wrestling is serious business for Becky Lynch, and she prefers to keep her professional world separate from her personal life.
 “The Lass Kicker” explained to Jim Ross why she isn’t part of the cast on Total Divas, as transcribed by EWrestling.